Publish Date: July 5, 2017

 PowerShell alternative of Telnet command

-If you are a Windows system admin, you will surely know the importance of Telnet command in your day-to-day life.
-As you, know that all version of Windows (starting from Vista and above) comes with Telnet client feature disabled by default.
-If you want to test the connectivity or reachability to a remote computer, you need to enable the Telnet-Client optional windows feature or you will look for some alternative command to Telnet.
+If you are a Windows system administrator, you will surely know the importance of the Telnet command in your day-to-day life.
+As you know, all Windows versions starting with Vista come with the telnet client feature disabled by default.
+If you want to test the connectivity or reachability to a remote computer, you must enable the Telnet-Client optional Windows feature, or you will look for some alternative command to Telnet.

 In this article, you will learn how to use Test-NetConnection cmdlet as an alternative of telnet in PowerShell.